TheAce74/Techverse/README.md

 yarn dev
 ```

-2. Open your preferred web browser and visit `http://localhost:3000` or `http://127.0.0.1:5173` to access the Techverse Conference Website.
+2. Open your preferred web browser and visit `http://localhost:3000` to access the Techverse Conference Website.

 ## Contributing